 Can you clean a HEPA filter?
-If so, how should you wash or clean a HEPA filter?
+If so, how should you wash or clean a air purifier filter?

 These questions keep cropping up, as they’re just about the only remaining problem for HEPA filters.

 HEPA filters are almost perfect: they are backed by tons of scientific tests; they’re pretty cheap; they use about as much energy as a lightbulb; and they even have documented health benefits.
 But replacing them as opposed to cleaning them isn’t ideal.
 It would be great if we can clean and wash and re-use HEPA filters.

 Some ‘Experts’ Say You Can Clean HEPA Filters

 On the question-answer site Quora, I’ve seen industry insiders say you can clean HEPA filters by banging the HEPA filter to get the dust out:

 Some people even say you can clean HEPA filters by vacuuming them: